lourence17/favorites-floating-app/README.md

 # Favorite Apps and Folders Manager

 ## Project Description
 This Windows Forms application allows users to add, manage, and launch their frequently used applications and folders as favorites.
-It features a rounded corner, draggable form design that starts in the top-right corner of the screen.
+It features a rounded corner, design that starts in the top-right corner of the screen.
 Favorites are displayed as buttons with custom application icons, making it easy to add, remove, or open them.

 ## Features
 - **Rounded Corner Design:** Offers an aesthetic and modern user interface.